 It is common to want to hold the other driver accountable for a head-on collision.
 These accidents frequently result from human error, and an act of negligence could make the other motorist responsible for your accident.

 Acts of negligence can occur in different ways.
-Drivers who are distracted by electronic devices or other objects might fail to notice they have crossed over into your lane until it is too late.
+Drivers distracted by electronic devices or other objects might fail to notice they have crossed into your lane until it is too late.
 Fatigued motorists could also drift into oncoming traffic.
-When such negligent acts are at fault, you could pursue a case against the other driver.
+You could pursue a case against the other driver when such negligent acts are at fault.

 The Employer of the Other Driver

-When the other driver is at fault, their employer might also be civilly liable for causing the accident.
-This is possible through a legal theory known as respondeat superior.
-Under this theory, an employer is responsible for an act of negligence for their workers when it occurs within that person’s scope of employment.
+According to this view, an employer is liable for a negligent act committed by one of their employees if it happens while the employee is performing their job duties.
 For example, a delivery driver who negligently causes a head-on collision while making a delivery could result in a viable case against their employer.